Key Takeaways

 Better Maintenance

-The Federal Highway Administration (FWHA) and state governments must maintain interstates and local highways.
+The Federal Highway Administration (FHWA) and state governments must maintain interstates and local highways.
 The FHWA covers the upkeep and construction of federal roadways, so highways often have less debris, potholes, or structural issues than other roads.

 Despite all these safety benefits, highways can still be dangerous due to negligent drivers who vastly exceed the speed limit or recklessly change lanes without signaling.
-It’s important to rear wheel drive cautiously on the big highway and speak with a car accident attorney if you are involved in an accident due to someone else’s negligence.
+It’s important to drive cautiously on the highway and speak with a car accident attorney if you are involved in an accident due to someone else’s negligence.

 More Intersections